tada/pljava/src/site/markdown/use/policy.md

 release, so relying on it is not recommended.

 The developers of Java have elected to phase out important language features used by PL/Java to enforce policy.
-The changes will come in releases after Java 17.
+The functionality has been removed in Java 24.
 For migration planning, this version of PL/Java can still enable policy enforcement in Java versions up to and including 23, and Java 17 and 21 are positioned as long-term support releases.
 (There is a likelihood, increasing with later Java versions, even before policy stops being enforceable,